Hornbill-Docs/esp-config/esp-config/getting-started/using-configuration.md

 ### Search Help
 Click on the <img src="_books/esp-config/images/search-help.png"> to show a list of additional search options.
 This includes prefixes that can be added to your search text in order to get more focused results.

-### Browse
+## Browse
 The Configuration Selector allows you to browse the different areas that can be configured.
 When first opening Configuration, the view will default to My Personal Settings where a user can update and modify their profile.
-The availability of other items in this list are determined by the rights and roles of the current user.
+The availability of other items in this list is determined by the rights and roles of the current user.